 Matt's Blog: We Need to Ensure Animals Are Protected From Natural Disasters

-By Rep. Dina Titus (D-NV) and Matt Bershadker, President and CEO of the ASPCA
+By Rep. Dina Titus (D-NV) and Matt Bershadker, ASPCA CEO

 This past year the global pandemic has dominated newspaper headlines and television cameras while natural disasters have received less attention.
 Yet, if we have learned anything from the COVID-19 crisis, it is that we should not wait until disaster strikes to be prepared.